todb/warinpieces/text/README.md

 Of course, the transliteration to a machine-readable, machine-writable sentence-by-sentence (annotated) version of this translation is an ongoing effort.
 Pull requests accepted, but I'm not yet sure how I will verify new text without human verification.
 I know for a fact (through direct experimentation) that OpenAI's ChatGPT implementation produces at least one error per page, due to fundamental LLM architecture reasons.

 I will probably need to combine OCR with some regexes or some similiar hack to get error-free text.
 Experiment next with [spaCy](https://en.wikipedia.org/wiki/SpaCy).

+Note that the filenames currently reference a page number, but the page number is a lie.
+Page 1 starts on page 13 of the original PDF from Duke University Library's scan.